-CPG chair and founder Jose Antonio told reporters during the Asia Pacific Real Еstatе Association Summit last week that the Philippines was already riding on the back of a “fantastic” 66 quarters of continued economic growth spurred by domestic demand.
+CPG Executive Chairman of the Board Jose Antonio told reporters during the Asia Pacific Real Еstatе Association Summit last week that the Philippines was already riding on the back of a “fantastic” 66 quarters of continued economic growth spurred by domestic demand.

 But while the Philippines is no longer the “sick man of Asia,” Antonio said “infrastructure will make or break the future sustainability of our growth.”

 “We’re like an 8-year-old person who started in the business.
 Now, we’ve grown already (to) 15 to 16 years old, but we’re still wearing the clothes of an 8-year-old… So we now have to improve the infrastructure,” Antonio said.

 “Tourism is one of the low-lying fruits in the economy today.
 However, to attract tourists, we have to improve access,” he said.

 He said he fully agreed with Tourism Secretary Ramon Jimenez’s belief that tourism was the “shortest path to inclusive growth” given its multiplier effect on the employment sector.